 Snow White was released on DVD as part of the Treasures From American Film Archives box set.
 That set is currently out of print but is available used.
-The film has also received a bargain release from Alpha, which will probably be pretty poor.
+The National Film Preservation Foundation has since made the film available for free and legal streaming in their screening room.

 Like what you’re reading?
 Please consider sponsoring me on Patreon.
 All patrons will get early previews of upcoming features, exclusive polls and other goodies.